alex-osman/backend-limble-test/README.md

 ## API Endpoints

 The API provides two endpoints to calculate labor costs for workers and locations.
 Each endpoint allows filtering by task status (complete, incomplete, or both), worker IDs, and location IDs.
-These are `GET` requests and use query parameters to filter the response.
+These are `GET` requests which use query parameters to filter the response.

 ### 1. **Get Labor Cost by Worker**